JacobLeach/ChatMessageHandler/README.md

 6) Implement Services and trasition from a CommandHandler to a full MessageHandler (IN PROGRESS)

+7) Implement Logging

-7) Anything else I haven't thought of yet
+8) Anything else I haven't thought of yet